fuadmostafij6/personal_portfolio/README.md

    - The workflow will automatically deploy your site

 3. **Access your site**:
-   - Your portfolio will be available at: `https://yourusername.github.io/personal_portfolio/`
+   - Your gamified portfolio will be available at: `https://yourusername.github.io/personal_portfolio/gamify/`
    - The first deployment may take a few minutes

 ### Manual Deployment